U.S. Energy Information Administration logo

 WHAT DRIVES CRUDE OIL PRICES?

-An analysis of 7 factors that influence oil markets, with chart data updated monthly and quarterly
+An analysis of 7 factors that influence oil markets

 What drives crude oil prices: Balance

-Refineries and storage terminals can store crude oil and/or finished products like motor gasoline, heating oil, and diesel to prepare for seasonal fluctuations, refinery maintenance, or unexpected weather.
-Some petroleum products, such as heating oil and gasoline, have pronounced seasonal demand variance; inventories rise when consumption is lower and are drawn down when consumption increases.
+Storing crude and petroleum products helps prepare for seasonal fluctuations in demand, refinery maintenance periods, and unexpected weather events that disrupt supply.
+Some petroleum products, such as heating oil and gasoline, have pronounced seasonal demand variations; inventories rise when consumption is lower and are drawn down when consumption increases.
 For this reason, inventory levels are most usefully assessed in relation to prior year levels for the same calendar quarter.

-Because inventories can satisfy either current or future demand, their level is sensitive to the relationship between the current price of oil and expectations of future prices.
-If market expectations indicate a change toward relatively stronger future demand or lower future supply, prices for futures contracts will tend to increase, encouraging inventory builds to satisfy the otherwise tightening future balance.
-On the other hand, a sharp loss of current production or unexpected increase in current consumption will tend to push up spot prices relative to futures prices and encourage inventory draw downs to meet the current demand.
+Because inventories can satisfy both current and future demand, inventory levels are closely tied to the relationship between the current oil price and expectations about future oil prices.
+If market expectations indicate a change toward relatively stronger future demand or lower future supply, prices for futures contracts will tend to increase.
+This encourages companies to build up inventories to capitalize on the expected higher future prices.
+On the other hand, a sharp loss of current production or unexpected increase in current consumption can push up spot prices (current prices) relative to futures prices.
+This encourages inventory drawdowns to meet immediate demand.

-The U.S. Energy Information Administration publishes weekly, monthly, and annual inventory statistics for crude oil and its related products.
-Industrialized countries that belong to the Organization of Economic Cooperation and Development (OECD) countries usually publish inventory statistics on a regular basis.
-However, inventory data for other countries—including key developing countries with rapidly growing oil consumption as well as major producing countries—is sometimes available on a less timely basis, or in some cases, not available at all.
-In addition, oil is often stored on ships at sea.
+The U.S. Energy Information Administration publishes regular inventory statistics for crude oil and refined products like gasoline and distillate.
+Industrialized countries that belong to the Organization of Economic Cooperation and Development (OECD) also usually publish inventory statistics on a regular basis.
+However, inventory data for other countries, including key developing countries with rapidly growing oil consumption as well as major producing countries, is sometimes available on a less timely basis, or in some cases, not available at all.
+In addition, crude oil is often stored on ships at sea.
 The lack of complete information on inventories creates additional uncertainty in oil markets, which can also influence oil prices.

-Finally, in addition to the commercial inventories discussed above, the United States and other countries maintain strategic reserves of oil.
-The U.S. Strategic Petroleum Reserve, which is maintained by the Department of Energy, holds oil that can be drawn upon by order of the President in the event of a supply disruption that meets specific statutory criteria.
-Members of the International Energy Agency, including the United States, collectively hold about 1.6 billion barrels of publically-owned petroleum stocks for emergency response.
+Finally, in addition to commercial inventories, the United States and other countries maintain strategic reserves of oil.
+In the United States, the Strategic Petroleum Reserve is managed by the Department of Energy and can be drawn upon by presidential order during significant supply disruptions.
+Members of the International Energy Agency, including the United States, collectively hold about 1.6 billion barrels of publicly owned petroleum stocks for emergency response.